-Annexon was established in 2011 based on discoveries by co-founder, Dr. Ben Barres, Chair of Neurobiology, Stanford University, that revealed the role of the classical complement pathway in synaptic elimination within the central nervous system.
-With co-founder Dr. Arnon Rosenthal, a world renowned scientist and industry executive, Annexon was created to pursue game-changing therapies that halt the progression of complement-mediated neurodegeneration for the treatment of patients with Huntington’s disease, Alzheimer’s disease and other neurodegenerative disorders.
+Annexon was established in 2011 based on discoveries by co-founder, Dr. Ben Barres, Former Chair of Neurobiology, Stanford University, that revealed the role of the classical complement pathway in synaptic elimination within the central nervous system.
+With co-founder Dr. Arnon Rosenthal, a world-renowned scientist and industry executive, Annexon was created to pursue game-changing therapies that halt the progression of complement-mediated disease processes for the treatment of autoimmune and neurodegenerative disorders.

-Dr. Barres is Co-founder, Annexon Biosciences and Professor and Chair of Neurobiology at Stanford University School of Medicine.
+Dr. Barres co-founded Annexon Biosciences and was a Professor and Chair of Neurobiology at Stanford University School of Medicine.
 He received his B.S. from Massachusetts Institute of Technology, M.D. from Dartmouth Medical School, and his Ph.D. at Harvard Medical School in the laboratory of David Corey.
 Dr. Barres completed his internship and residency in neurology at the Cornell Cooperating Hospitals Program and his postdoctoral fellowship with Martin Raff at University College London.
-Dr. Barres has won many teaching awards at Stanford and is the creator and director of the Masters of Science in Medicine Program, a new program at Stanford University to train Ph.D. students in human biology and disease.
-He is a founding member of the Myelin Repair Foundation that focuses on translational research to develop new drugs for multiple sclerosis, and a co-founder of Annexon Biosciences.
-Dr. Barres is a Fellow of the American Academy of Arts and Sciences, the National Academy of Sciences and the Institute of Medicine.
-His laboratory research focuses on the role of neuron-glial interactions in the central nervous system.
+Dr. Barres won many teaching awards at Stanford and was the creator and director of the Masters of Science in Medicine Program, a program at Stanford University designed to train Ph.D. students in human biology and disease.
+He was a founding member of the Myelin Repair Foundation that focuses on translational research to develop new drugs for multiple sclerosis.
+Dr. Barres was a Fellow of the American Academy of Arts and Sciences, the National Academy of Sciences and the Institute of Medicine.
+His laboratory research focused on the role of neuron-glial interactions in the central nervous system.

 Arnon Rosenthal, PhD